Age Spots: How to Get Rid of Age Spots

 Age spots are usually flat and can look similar to a large freckle.
 They can be a greyish colour, brown or black.
 Occasionally they can appear a little flaky, and I have had one or two that became slightly inflamed.
 Sometimes more than one age spot can appear in the same area making it look like one huge age spot.

 Age spots are usually found in places that have had a lot of sun damage.
-In my case I have age spots (or giant freckles as I prefer to call them!) on the back of my hands, on my forehead, and on my shoulders.
+In my case I have age spots (or giant freckles as I prefer to call them!) on the back of my hands, on my forehead, on my shoulders and on the inside of my knees.

 Usually in areas that have age spots you will also notice other signs of sun damage to your skin.
 This can include the skin looking more wrinkly, drier, and generally having a less youthful appearance.